 Imagine how the other person felt and what he or she may have felt and what they may have thought.
 Briefly describe what happened, but focus on the other person’s thoughts and feelings.

 If you can, express your sorrow and write out an apology.
 Don’t use your writing to justify your actions, but include if you can what it might take to make amends with this person, their family, and friends.
 As always, write continuously and write in an uncensored way.

 A Paper Sacrifice

-Expressive Writing: Words that Heal (2014) James W. Pennebaker and John F. Evans, Idyl Arbor, Inc.
+See the book, Expressive Writing: Words That Heal by James W. Pennebaker and John F. Evans.